34 Amazing Coffee Statistics to Wake You Up in 2022

 How many Americans drink coffee?
 According to the National Coffee Association’s latest report, about seven in ten Americans drink coffee every week.
 At the same time, 62% consume coffee every day.
 In fact, their 2020 report shows that overall coffee consumption is on the rise, increasing by 5% since 2015.

-2. Americans drink an average of 3 cups of coffee a day, stats and coffee trends for 2020 show.
+2. Americans drink an average of 3 cups of coffee a day, stats and coffee trends from 2020 show.

 A January survey of 2,838 respondents showed that US adults drink an average of 1.87 cups a day.
 The same survey states that coffee consumption in the US has remained steady over the years — most US adults drink around two cups of coffee a day.
 The only exception dates back to 2016, when consumption went down to about 1.64 cups per day.